maxplomer/volt-tutorial/README.md

 ![](github_add_account.png)

-Click the plus sign to add a new repo, then navigate to the folder that you create the git repository, then click "open" and then "Create & Add Repository".
-At this point the Github desktop app can track and add changes to your repo, and can be publish to Github (button later becomes sync button) by pressing the "Publish" button in upper right, and then "Publish Repository"
+Click the plus sign to add a new repo, then navigate to the folder that you created the git repository, then click "open" and then "Create & Add Repository".
+At this point the Github desktop app can track and add changes to your repo locally, and the repo can be published to Github by pressing the "Publish" button in upper right (button later becomes sync button), and then "Publish Repository"

 ![](github_add_repo.png)